AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/update-linked-items-between-jira-wf.md

    The time is added to the [!DNL Workfront] item.

-   This time is not added to the [!UICONTROL Work Log] tab of the [!DNL Jira] issue.&nbsp;
+   This time is not added to the [!UICONTROL Work Log] tab of the [!DNL Jira] issue.

 ## Comment from a linked [!DNL Jira] issue {#comment-from-a-linked-jira-issue}

-When you comment on a [!DNL Jira] item from the [!DNL Workfront] right panel in [!DNL Jira], the comment is also added to the [!UICONTROL Updates] tab of the linked item in Workfront.&nbsp;
+When you comment on a [!DNL Jira] item from the [!DNL Workfront] right panel in [!DNL Jira], the comment is also added to the [!UICONTROL Updates] tab of the linked item in Workfront.

 To comment from [!DNL Jira] to a [!DNL Workfront] item: